maxmekiska/arguing_predictors/documentation/docs/modify.md

 from system.activate import *
 ```
 ## System activation - Live training
-The next part initiates the live training process of the models defined and applies all other functions to genereate the consensus value and evaluation metrics.
+The next part initiates the live training process of the models defined and applies all other functions to generate the consensus value and evaluation metrics.
 This code should be modified to change the stock, trainings data, prediction horizon data, evaluation function, individual prediction models and consensus algorithms used.
 It is recommended to set-up other prediction and consensus algorithms and any other new functions within the activate.py file.
 ```python3
 def main():
     '''Example main function to execute the system without a jupyter notebook as UI.